line/line-bot-sdk-python/README.rst

 WebhookHandler
 ~~~~~~~~~~~~~~

-※ You can use WebhookParser or WebhookHandler
+※ You can use WebhookHandler

 \_\_init\_\_(self, channel\_secret)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^